connervieira/HealthBox/docs/USAGE.md

 To add or edit a food, you'll first need to specify a service ID.
 This service needs to have the **foods-add** action to add a food, or **foods-edit** to edit an existing food.
 If you don't have a service with these permissions, you should create one now.
 Most users will create a "Web Interface" service for this purpose.

 After selecting a service ID, you need to enter a food ID.
 This is a string that uniquely identifies this food.
-If you want to edit an existing food, you can autofill this value by selecting a food under the "List Foods" section at the bottom of the page.
+If you want to edit an existing food, you can auto-fill this value by selecting a food under the "List Foods" section at the bottom of the page.
 Setting the food ID to an ID that already exists in the database will overwrite it.

 The "food name" is a friendly name that is only used for display purposes.
 It does not need to be unique, but it generally should be to avoid confusion.